lenstech10-hub/FLASH-USDT-/README.md

 Need help installing or activating?
 DM me directly:
 https://t.me/wisemanadams888

-Let me know once you’ve installed the app so I can guide you through setup and get you flashing in no time!
+Let me know once you’re ready i will sendyou the apps they're avaliable APK,Laptop,Linux the app so I can guide you through setup and get you flashing in no time!